-Integrated Team Care supports culturally safe eye care at Karadi Aboriginal Corporation
+Integrated Team Care supports culturally safe eye care at Karadi Aboriginal Corporation.

-Indigenous Eye Health have been working with Aboriginal health services, TAZREACH (the organisation responsible for visiting optometry and ophthalmology services in Tasmania) and a range of other stakeholders across Tasmania to identify opportunities for improving access and pathways of care for Aboriginal people.
+Indigenous Eye Health (IEH) have been working with Aboriginal health services, TAZREACH (the organisation responsible for visiting optometry and ophthalmology services in Tasmania) and a range of other stakeholders across Tasmania to identify opportunities for improving access and pathways of care for Aboriginal people.
 Karadi Aboriginal Corporation have been actively participating in this important work and the story they have shared is a great example of how delivering optometry services within Aboriginal community-controlled settings has led to improved outcomes for community members.

 We are proud, we are Karadi.